|"THE TOWER OF BABEL" (1595) By MARTIN VAN VALCKENBORCH THE ELDER|

 But by 1964, tribalism was back with a vengeance.

 Barry Goldwater's presidential campaign drove most blacks away from the GOP and that re-racialization continued apace in the early 1970s with Richard Nixon's so-called Southern Strategy in response to the civil rights movement, Ronald Reagan's unflattering characterizations of poor blacks in the 1980s, and Republican Governor Pete Wilson's unapologetic loathing of the Latino immigrants pouring into California in the 1990s.

 By the time the first red-blue maps appeared in the 2000 presidential race, abortion and gay rights had further split the two parties.

 Behind the national electoral draw that year between Al Gore and George Bush were the two tribes so recognizable today, and the Supreme Court ruling handing the presidency to Bush ended -- probably forever -- the Founders' intention that the high court be nonpartisan, which is to say nontribal.
 Then came 2008 and an even deeper tribal fracturing over race with the election of Barack Obama, the first African-American president.

-As Sullivan notes, there were other polarizers, as well, including the arrival of Fox News and the Internet, right-wing extremism ascendent, partisan gerrymandering and the end of cross-tribal compromise in Congress.
+As Sullivan notes, there were other polarizers, as well, including the arrival of Fox News and the Internet and social media, right-wing extremism ascendent, partisan gerrymandering and the end of cross-tribal compromise in Congress.

-While no one was looking, there also was a decline of Christianity as a common denominator for the political parties, an intellectual sorting-out in which non-college educated whites increasingly resented the college education because they got the better paying jobs, and a conservative backlash against universities in general as bastions of liberalism.
+While no one was looking, there also was a decline of Christianity as a common denominator for the political parties, an intellectual sorting-out in which non-college educated whites increasingly resented the college educated because they got the better paying jobs, and a conservative backlash against universities as bastions of liberalism.

-And on top of it all, Democrats and Republicans don't merely disagree with their opponents' political views these days.
+And on top of all that, Democrats and Republicans don't merely disagree with their opponents' political views these days.

 With the three core components of tribalism -- race, religion and geography -- defining the political parties, 2016 was bound to be a watershed election.